fahimsna/Student-Management-System/README.md

-# 🎓 studentMS — Student Management System
+# 🎓 StudentMS — Student Management System

-**studentMS** is a full-stack Student Management System built using the **MERN stack**.
+**StudentMS** is a full-stack Student Management System built using the **MERN stack**.
 It provides a RESTful backend API for user authentication and student management, with a modern React frontend powered by Vite.

 The project is designed to provide a foundation for managing student information securely through authenticated API operations.